microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_getoffice365activeuserdetail.md

 - Teams License Assign Date
 - Assigned Products

-The following columns are not supported in Gallatin:
+The following columns are not supported in Microsoft Graph China operated by 21Vianet:

 - Has Yammer License
 - Has Teams License